LukeSmithxyz/LARBS/README.md

 In the process, it will also download another script to be run as the user (this is all automated).
 This will install `packer`, an AUR helper, and will use it to install the last few (very important) programs from the AUR.

-Finally, it will use `git` to download my [Voidrice](https://github.com/lukesmithxyz/voidrice) dotfiles and will plop them in your home directory for instant use!
+Finally, it will use `git` to download my [Voidrice](https://github.com/lukesmithxyz/voidrice) dotfiles and will plop them in their proper location for instant use!

 Then, finally, once that all is done, you should be able to type `startx` to begin the graphical environment.
 Congrats!